coreyp1/defiant/ROADMAP.md

 17. Layouts are minimally functional and can be partially edited in-browser, including drag-and-drop widget placement.
 18. There is a Library API for managing 3rd party JS inclusions.
 Includes JQuery, JQuery UI, Bootstrap, and Materialize.
 19. The File API is shaping up, and progress is being made on the FileManager class, which allows for multiple types of file stores to manage uploaded files.
+20. The Query API is finally taking shape!!!
+Honestly, it will probably be perceived as the heart of what makes Defiant a distinctive and amazing option.
+Once it's finished, that is.

 ## TODO